benjaminzwhite/kattis/detailed_solutions/luckydraw.md

 [Problem statement on Kattis](https://open.kattis.com/problems/luckydraw)

-A nice little probability exercise: looking at lengths of solutions on solution board it seems other people solved using dynamic programming (create a 2d dp array with states given by (r: generation, c: current lives)), and did not consider the following exact/analytical approach.
+A nice little probability exercise: you can solve using dynamic programming but here I explain the exact/analytical approach.

+(For the dynamic programming approach: you create a 2d dp array with the states given by (row: current round, column: current lives) and calculate sufficiently many rounds to get the required precision demanded by the problem)

 ## Tags